 The World Economic Forum’s Global Risks Report explicitly lists climate change as one of the leading threats to the planet The planet has taken measure to curb the impact of climate change, based on the 2015 Paris Agreement adopted at COP21, and now Japan along with over 140 countries and regions have declared their commitment to carbon neutrality by 2050.

 The CCBJH Group considers climate change as one of the most important issues we face as a society, and in 2021 we updated our greenhouse gas (GHG) reduction targets to aim for a 50% reduction of Scope 1 and 2 emissions, and a 30% reduction of Scope 3 by 2030 (compared to 2015).
-We also aim to achieve carbon neutrality by 2050.
+We also aim to achieve carbon neutrality by 2050 and to transition to 100% renewable energy by the same year.

 In February 2022 we endorsed the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
 Furthermore, we have participated in the TCFD Consortium and Climate Change Initiative.
 In 2023, we have joined GX league.
 We continue to take action to reduce GHG emissions.